ilmax/site/content/posts/k3s-raspberry-dns/index.md

 So far during my testing, the CloudFlare provider worked flawlessly for both additions and deletions.

-As is the case for the sources, the provider is also configureable.
+As is the case for the sources, the provider is also configurable.

 {{<tip>}}
-The list of supported providers and their relative stability levels can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/#status-of-in-tree-providers).
+The list of supported providers and their respective stability levels can be found in the [documentation](https://kubernetes-sigs.github.io/external-dns/v0.14.2/#status-of-in-tree-providers).
 {{</tip>}}

 ### Annotations